-House bill No. 211 exempting city property from taxation, which it had rejected.
-That body also sent word that it refused to appoint a conference committee to confer with a similar House committee to look into Axton's defunct peniter tlary library fund bill.
-This message raised the ire of the visit the Senate and inquire into its arbitrary methods of dealing with House business.
+The Senate requested the return of House bill No. 211 exempting city property from taxation, which it had rejected.
+That body also sent word that it refused to appoint a conference committee to confer with a similar House committee to look into Axton's defunct penitentiary library fund bill.
+This message raised the ire of the House and Messrs.
+Van Horne, D. C. Johnson and Billings were appointed to visit the Senate and inquire into its arbitrary methods of dealing with House business.

-Senate bill No. 107, by Murdock, relating to the issuance of patents for State lands by the Governor, came from the committee with an unfavorable report just after this action, and was killed with righteous indignation by adopting the report of the committee.
+Senate bill No. 107, by Murdock, relating to the issuance of patents for State lands by the Governor, came from the committee with an unfavorable report just after this action, and was killed with righteous indignation by adopting the report of the commit-

 Phillip's bill No. 121, relating to the sale of estray animals, was reported unfavorably.
-The only material change in the bill is that it calls for advertising of estrays in newspapers instead of notices being posted in three public places as the existing law de mands.
+The only material change in the bill is that it calls for advertising of estrays in newspapers instead of notices being posted in three public places as the existing law demands.
 After some little discussion the roll was called on final passage of the bill and it passed unanimously in spite of its adverse report.